 Creating a “Good” Telemarketing Script

 Creating a good script is not easy because telesales can be extremely challenging.
-I have the belief that when many people try to create a good script, they stop to think about their product and then try to build a script that tries to squeeze in as many of the cool details about the product that they can.
+I have the belief that when many people try to create a good script, they stop to think about their product and then try to build a script that tries to squeeze in as many of the cool details about the product as they can.

-The problem with this approach is that it creates a very product focused sales script and sales pitch.
+The problem with this approach is that it creates a very product-focused sales script and sales pitch.
 And while it may look good to the person that created it because they love their own product but the script will likely not be received as well by the prospect because they are not in “buying” mode and not as excited about the product as the salesperson is.

 We go about this a different way in that we try to re-engineer the process by first looking at what makes telemarketing so challenging.
-We then try find ways to decrease the challenges and then build our around the things that will make cold calling easier and if that all works correctly, we will end up with a “good” sales script.
+We then try to find ways to decrease the challenges and then build our around the things that will make cold calling easier and if that all works correctly, we will end up with a “good” sales script.